How Does Tinfoil Compare to Apple Private Cloud Compute?

 Trust can be evaluated in multiple ways: the number of trusted parties, the size of the trusted code base, or the types of attacks considered.
 This means that different solutions are not strictly ordered.
 Nevertheless, we can roughly compare them to one another.

-A Brief History of TEEs
+A Brief History of Secure Enclaves

 At first, processors did not contain hardware mechanisms to completely isolate guest software.
-Instead, the first generation of TEEs relied on a small but trusted hypervisor (not controlled by the host) to enforce isolation between the host and guests.3 This light hypervisor is only expected to perform checks on security-critical operations and delegates all complex logic (e.g., memory-page management) to a full-fledged host-controlled operating system.
-This is the underlying architecture used by Apple Cloud Compute and Amazon Nitro Enclaves.
+Instead, the first generation of secure enclaves relied on a small but trusted hypervisor (not controlled by the host) to enforce isolation between the host and guests.3 This light hypervisor is only expected to perform checks on security-critical operations and delegates all complex logic (e.g., memory-page management) to a full-fledged host-controlled operating system.
+This is the underlying architecture used by Apple Private Cloud Compute and Amazon Nitro Enclaves.

 Usability: Finding the Right Abstraction

-So why aren't TEEs used everywhere?
+So why aren't secure enclaves used everywhere?

-As is often the case in complex systems, the exposed abstraction is often more important than the underlying technology.9
+As is often the case in complex systems, the exposed abstraction is more important than the underlying technology.9

 Private-AI as a Service

-How is Tinfoil different
+How is Tinfoil different?

 Footnotes